 US 281 Environmental Impact Statement (EIS)

-The document is on file and available for review at the following locations: (1) Alamo Regional Mobility Authority, 613 N.W.
-Loop 410, Ste.
-100, San Antonio, TX 78216; (2) Texas Department of Transportation, 4615 N.W.
-Loop 410, San Antonio, TX 78229; (3) Jacobs Engineering Group, 911 Central Parkway North, Suite 425, San Antonio, TX 78232; (4) Parman Branch Library at Stone Oak, 20735 Wilderness Oak, San Antonio, TX 78258; (5) Brook Hallow Branch Library, 530 Heimer Road, San Antonio, TX 78232; and (6) San Antonio Central Library, 600 Soledad Street, San Antonio, TX 78205.
-A digital version of the Draft Environmental Impact Statement may be downloaded from the project website by clicking here.
+A digital version of the Final EIS may be downloaded from this website under “Final EIS”.
+In addition, the document is on file and available for review at the following locations: (1) Alamo Regional Mobility Authority (c/o Bexar County Public Works), 233 North Pecos La Trinidad, Suite 420, San Antonio, TX 78207; (2) Texas Department of Transportation, 4615 N.W.
+Loop 410, San Antonio, TX 78229; (3) Parman Branch Library at Stone Oak, 20735 Wilderness Oak, San Antonio, TX 78258; (4) Brook Hollow Branch Library, 530 Heimer Road, San Antonio, TX 78232; and (5) San Antonio Central Library, 600 Soledad Street, San Antonio, TX 78205.

 To begin receiving the US 281 EIS E-Newsletter, click here.